Freedom of Information suspension to face court challenge

 Last month, Northern Ireland Secretary Karen Bradley passed legislation designed to give greater clarity to their decision-making powers.

-The Department for Communities confirmed the move in a post on its website.
+“This applies only to closed records held by the Public Records Office.
+All other FoI requests to the department are being processed as normal.

-“In the absence of the appropriate Northern Ireland minister, PRONI does not have the authority to complete the consultation process required under the Freedom of Information legislation,” it said.
+“This is because we have been advised by the Information Commissioner’s Office that the Department for Communities does not have the statutory authority to process certain categories of Freedom of Information requests to PRONI without a Minister for the Department for Communities being in post.

-“The temporary suspension applies to all transferred closed public records held by PRONI.”
+“The temporary suspension applies to transferred closed public records held by PRONI.

-The department said the suspension would last “until the appropriate Northern Ireland minister takes up post”.
+“It will last until a minister with responsibility for the department’s functions has been appointed.”

 In regard to Ms Bradley’s recent legislation, the department said it “does not provide a legal basis for senior officers to allow the operation of FOIA (Freedom of Information Act) in respect of transferred public records”.